Wall Street Weekahead: Investors look for trough in profit downturn

 The U.S. earnings recession that began in the third quarter of 2015 is expected to continue until the second quarter, with profits slated to fall 2.2 percent - not as bad as the nearly 8 percent drop expected in the first quarter.

-Reporting ramps up next week, with results from top tech names Alphabet (GOOGL.O) International Business Machines (IBM.N) and Intel (INTC.O), as well as a host of consumer names including Starbucks (SBUX.O), Yum Brands (YUM.N) and Coca-Cola Co.
-(KO.N).
+Reporting ramps up next week, with results from top tech names Alphabet International Business Machines and Intel, as well as a host of consumer names including Starbucks, Yum Brands and Coca-Cola Co..

 Cautiously optimistic strategists are pointing to the modest rebound in oil and other commodity prices, a softening dollar and slow-but-steady growth in the U.S. economy as reasons to expect an improvement in earnings.